 - runner’s MOT

 What Is an MOT Massage?

-An MOT massage is an hour or 90-minute session to check the general state of the muscles you’ll be using while you’re training or that you use day-to-day.
+An MOT massage is a 60 or 90-minute session to check the general state of the muscles you’ll be using while you’re training or that you use day-to-day.

 While with other sessions we may focus solely on one specific problem (i.e. right shoulder pain), in an MOT session we try to cover as much of the related areas as possible.

 This gives you a fuller picture of where your muscles are tight and overworked and/or of any imbalances in muscle tone or tension.
 Armed with this information, you can adjust your stretching routine or check your technique to help you improve and hopefully prevent injury.

 - review of the type of MOT you’ve booked – whether it’s for an event you’re training for, a specific type of exercise, or day to day overuse & therefore where we’ll focus on

 - posture & movement assessments